zaoyang/30-days-of-vue/day-16/day-16.cq.md

 From what we’ve seen in yesterday's article, it’s probably safe to say that creating the markup for Vue components (or instances) is a fairly straightforward process.
 We’ve seen some alternate template definitions like `inline-templates` and `x-templates`, but as a best practice, it’s best to stick with using an instance template option for simple components/instances.

-I> We did mention that there’s another way to have the templates of our components be defined (hint: __Single-File Components__).
+> We did mention that there’s another way to have the templates of our components be defined (hint: __Single-File Components__).
 We’ll be taking a small detour today before diving into SFC’s tomorrow!

 Vue, at build time, takes the templates we create for our instances/components and compiles them to something known as [__`render`__](https://vuejs.org/v2/guide/render-function.html#Basics) functions.
 It’s at these compiled `render` functions, where Vue builds a virtual representation of nodes that make up the virtual DOM.